 Google uses automated systems to discover content from the web and other sources.
-These systems generate search results that provide useful and reliable responses to billions of searches we process each day.
+These systems generate search results that provide useful and reliable responses to billions of search requests that we process daily.

-Given how Search encompasses trillions of web pages, images, videos and other content, the results might occasionally contain material that some find objectionable, offensive, or problematic.
+Google Search encompasses trillions of web pages, images, videos and other content, and the results might contain material that some could find objectionable, offensive or problematic.

 Overall content policies for Google Search

 These policies apply to content surfaced anywhere within Google Search, which includes web results.
 Web results are web pages, images, videos, news content or other material that Google finds from across the web.Child sexual abuse imagery or exploitation material

 We block search results that lead to child sexual abuse imagery or material that appears to victimize, endanger, or otherwise exploit children.
 Learn how to report child sexual abuse imagery.

 Google might remove certain personal information that creates significant risks of identity theft, financial fraud, or other specific harms, which include, but aren't limited to, doxxing content, explicit personal images, and involuntary fake pornography.
 Learn how to remove your personal information from Google.